How a financial services company standardised working processes in an organisation of 4,500 people

 This Case Study and Clearsight

-Clearsight’s Managing Director was the lead mapper on this project.
-John Stanton was responsible for leading the exercise, and for the control of the information collected by the other 16 consultants involved.
+A member of the Clearsight team was the lead mapper on this project.
+They were responsible for leading the exercise, and for the control of the information collected by the other 16 consultants involved.

 If you are working on something similar and would like advice from a place of experience, then please talk to us.

 At Clearsight, we specialise in discovering and diagnosing problems within financial service organisations and delivering sustainable solutions.